Home

 Is this what having an elevated blood pressure is?
 Here's a good simple definition:

-Elevated blood pressure or hypertension is a condition where the force exerted by your blood against the internal walls of your arteries is consistently above the normal blood pressure range.
+Elevated blood pressure or hypertension is a condition where the force exerted by your blood against the internal walls of your arteries is consistently above a per-determined normal blood pressure range.

 Of that one third of all adults who have elevated blood pressure.....well....one third of them don't know that they have it!